mitjafelicijan/wowcodex.com/tgaconvert/README.md

 # Converts TGA files to PNG or JPEG

 > [!NOTE]
-> Simple tool that allows bulk converting of TGA files to PNG or JPEG format.
+> Simple tool that allows bulk converting of TGA files to PNG BPM or JPEG
-> By default WoW client 1.12 saves all the in-game screenshots as TGA files
+> format.
+By default WoW ** client 1.12** saves all the in-game screenshots
-> which are a bit hard to share.
-So this tool makes it a bit easier.
+> as TGA files which are a bit hard to share.
+So this tool makes it a
+> bit easier.

 If you don't want to use this tool you could use https://imagemagick.org which also allows convertion and is much more versatile than this tool